realityforge/redfish/README.md

 * Update DSL to specify payara specific arg when setting non-standard logging properties

 * Enhance domain task to add:
+    * ensure_admin_ready action?
+And also invoke from within restart?
     * Interpreter integration for create/delete

 * Add tasks to manage realm_types